- Evidence that SARS-COV-2 spreads through the air should translate into dramatic changes in South Africa’s COVID-19 prevention policies.

 Around the world, examples of indoor super spreader events are numerous, including gyms, choir practices, clubbing and indoor dining.
 For example, one restaurant outbreak in South Korea depicted how little contact is enough to become ill: a person was infected sitting 6.5 metres away from the person who had infectious COVID-19 after 5 minutes of exposure.

-With the more infectious Delta variant driving to South Africa’s third wave, there are concerns that a shorter period of contact can lead to infection.
+With the more infectious Delta variant driving South Africa’s third wave, there are concerns that a shorter period of contact can lead to infection.
 There was initial pushback against using the term “airborne” when describing COVID-19 transmission, with people arguing it will cause public alarm.
 Yet giving maskless indoor diners false reassurances about their safety with only perspex screens and hand sanitisers is also harmful.
 Perspex screens and plastic face shields offer no protection against an airborne infection, as aerosols float in the air and can easily bypass such a barrier.
 The main contributor to these superspreader events are that they took place indoors.

 What better ventilation looks like in public spaces